urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 We humans haven’t evolved enough to manage the firehose of information that modern technology blasts us with.
 There’s too much news, too many connections, too many opinions, and more agendas out there than any of us can mindfully comprehend.
 We’re designed for much smaller communities, one-to-one connections, and slower idea assimilation than our modern infrastructure allows.
 The pace of change is increasing, and we don’t know how to manage it.

-We’re scared, and to manage that fear we’re becoming more insular, and more entrenched.
+We’re scared, and to manage that fear we’re becoming more insular, more entrenched.
 Layer on top of all that the incentives that big business and big politics have to manipulate our emotions, and we’re headed in a very dangerous direction.

 We can’t turn back the technological clock; humanity can only ever press onward.
 This is where Urbit comes in.
 Urbit is a forward-looking solution to this particular set of problems around human-scale computing and personal autonomy.
 Urbit provides a means by which groups can live peacefully in parallel.